Freakers/PPRO8API/README.md

 <li>If the output is to a file then create batch functions to process the data in the file</li>
 <li>If the output is realtime UDP broadcasts then use a realtime UDP library to read the data off the port(s)</li>
 <li>Process data from realtime port(s) or process data from file</li>

-The following two API calls setup the various securities for specific trade data and then route the output to a file or UDP port number:
+<p>The following two API calls setup the various securities for specific trade data and then route the output to a file or UDP port number:
 <li>Register</li>
 <li>SetOutput</li>
 </p>